gmazzo/gradle-docker-compose-plugin/README.md

     }
 }
 ```

+## Pre-initialize containers
+Per each `DockerComposeService` registered (`main`, `test`, etcs...), an **optional** initialization task will be added to the build.

+For the `main` service it will be `initContainers`, `test` will be `initTestContainers`, `integrationTest` will be `initIntegrationTestContainers` and so on.

+You may run the Gradle build targeting this specific task to "win some time" by creating (but not starting) the containers (downloading their images in the process): `docker compose create` command.

+> [!NOTE]
+> Keep in mind there is no way to know if the target task (`run`, `test`, etc...) will be actually run until it reaches the point the `UP-TO-DATE` check is done, just before its about to run.
+So pre-creating the containers with those init `Task`s may be a waste of resources, but it may save some overall time if actually ends up running.
+> Choose wisely.

 ## Decoupling from JVM plugins
 By default, this plugin binds automatically with `java`, `application`, `jvm-test-suite` and `org.springframework.boot` plugins, creating default services per registered `SourceSet` (`main`, `test`, etc...).